Lovely Professional University: Rankings

-National rankings

-In the National Institutional Ranking Framework (NIRF) 2025, LPU secured the 49^{th} position overall.
-NIRF ranked Lovely Professional University 31^{st} among universities.
-It also ranked 43^{rd} in management, 13^{th} in pharmacy, 48^{th} in engineering, 26^{th} in law and 24^{th} in architecture ranking in India.
+In the National Institutional Ranking Framework (NIRF) 2025, LPU secured the 49th position overall.
+NIRF ranked Lovely Professional University 31st among universities.
+It also ranked 44th in management, 13th in pharmacy, 48th in engineering, 26th in law and 24th in architecture ranking in India.

-Global rankings

-LPU ranked 601-800 in the Times Higher Education World University Rankings in 2025.
+LPU ranked 501–600th band in the Times Higher Education World University Rankings, and 901-950 in QS World University Rankings in 2026.